andrewwebber/couchbase-k8/README.md

 # Couchbase K8 - Couchbase on Kubernetes

+## Features
+- Auto join of new Couchbase members
+- Auto graceful failover of draining Couchbase members

 ## Prerequisites
 - Kubernetes 1.6+ cluster up and running
 - kubectl already setup to point to the cluster